-Spartanburg city leaders address latest COVID numbers, discuss vaccinations
+Spartanburg City leaders address latest COVID numbers, discuss vaccinations

 SPARTANBURG, S.C.
-(WSPA) – A push for vaccinations as Spartanburg city leaders grapple with another peak in COVID cases.
+(WSPA) – Spartanburg City leaders push for vaccinations after seeing another peak in COVID cases.
 A handful of city staff members are asking people to take this virus seriously and get vaccinated when it’s their turn.

 Spartanburg City Councilwoman Erica Brown is just one of a growing number of people in the area who has a story to share.